 Most people have heard about the importance of the gut microbiome.
 That usually means the range of bacteria found primarily in the large intestines.
 However, we also host a large number of viruses along with the bacteria.
-A new study from Japan examined the relationship between bacteriophage viruses in the gut microbiome and autoimmune diseases.
+A few years ago, a study from Japan examined the relationship between bacteriophage viruses in the gut microbiome and autoimmune diseases.

 What Is a Bacteriophage?